rescript-association/genType/README.md

 Some of this might become simpler if `genFlow` gets integrated into bucklescript in future.
 The current requirement is `bs-platform 4.0.3`.

-1. Set environment variable `BS_CMT_POST_PROCESS_CMD`, as explained below, before building, or starting a watcher, or starting vscode with bsb integration.
+1. Set environment variable `BS_CMT_POST_PROCESS_CMD`, as explained below, before building a project, or starting a watcher, or starting vscode with bsb integration.
 2. Add a file [genflowconfig.json](sample-project/src/shims) in the project root, and some `.shims.js` files e.g. in a directory `shims/` just like in the [sample-project](sample-project).
 The `.shims.js` files must be in a source directory visible by bucklescript.
 See e.g. [ReactShim.shim.js](sample-project/src/shims/ReactShim.shim.js).
 3. Add `[@genFlow]` annotations to the values to be used from javascript.
 If an annotated value uses a type, the type must be anotated too.
 See e.g. [Component2.re](sample-project/src/Component2.re).
 4. If using webpack, set up [extension-replace-loader](https://www.npmjs.com/package/extension-replace-loader) just like in [webpack.config.js](reason-react-example/webpack.config.js).